chenxiaolong/avbroot/README.md

 avbroot applies the following patches to the partition images:

-* The `boot` or `init_boot` image, depending on device, is patched to enable root access.
-For Magisk, the patch is equivalent to what would be normally done by the Magisk app.
+* The `boot` or `init_boot` image, depending on device, is patched to enable root access if requested.

 * The `boot`, `recovery`, or `vendor_boot` image, depending on device, is patched to replace the OTA signature verification certificates with the custom OTA signing certificate.
 This allows future patched OTAs to be sideloaded from recovery mode after the bootloader has been locked.
 It also prevents accidental flashing of the original unpatched OTA.